falakjain98/stock-screener/setup-and-deploy.md

 ## Steps to create infrastructure and set up project (I used a Linux VM running on EC2)

 ### 1. Clone this git repo.
+- You can add your own custom stock picking logic to the [main.py](scripts/main.py) python file

 ### 2. Build a docker container named stock-screener, tag it and push to ECR.
   - Navigate to the scripts folder to locate the python scripts and docker container definition file (Dockerfile)